ttscoff/readwise_to_devonthink/README.md

 ## Installation/Usage

 1. Save the [script][raw] to disk, or clone this repository and link the script into your $PATH[^link]
-2. Edit config options hash in the script, external config file (see below), or pass as command line flags
+2. Edit config options hash in the script, external config file ([see below](#external-configuration)), or pass as command line flags
-3. Make script executable, `chmod a+x /path/to/readwise_to_devonthink.rb`
+3. Make the script executable

+        $ chmod a+x /path/to/readwise_to_devonthink.rb

-4. Run script once to get all previous highlights, `/path/to/readwise_to_devonthink.rb`
+4. Run the script once to get all existing highlights:

+        $ /path/to/readwise_to_devonthink.rb

-5. Set up a launchd job (see below) to run script at desired interval
+5. Set up a launchd job ([see below](#setting-up-a-launchd-job)) to run script at desired interval

 [raw]: https://raw.githubusercontent.com/ttscoff/readwise_to_devonthink/refs/heads/main/readwise_to_devonthink.rb